islandinvaders/island-invaders.github.io/index.md

 ## From mockup to production

-Bowfolios is meant to illustrate the use of Meteor for developing an initial proof-of-concept prototype.
+‘Imi Invasive is meant to illustrate the use of Meteor for developing an initial proof-of-concept prototype.
 For a production application, several additional security-related changes must be implemented:

 * Use of email-based password specification for users, and/or use of an alternative authentication mechanism.
 * Use of https so that passwords are sent in encrypted format.